-Jared and I recently conducted a ton of research about Spanish slang books in order to put together our Resource Pages by Country and other projects that are coming soon.
+Jared and I recently conducted a ton of research about Spanish slang books to put together our Resource Pages by Country and other projects that are coming soon.
 In the process of evaluating the content included there, I stumbled upon a couple of clever Spanish slang book titles that I think are worth sharing.
 The title, along with the cover design, are the elements that will tell you the mood of the book you are about to read.
-Apart from the titles of the books from the Speaking Latino series (Speaking Argento, Speaking Chileno and Speaking Boricua) you have to check these others out too!
+Apart from the titles of the books from the Speaking Latino series (Speaking Argento, Speaking Chileno and Speaking Boricua) you must check these others out too!

-The 8 Most Clever Spanish Slang Titles
+The 8 Most Clever Spanish Slang Dictionary and Book Titles

 1. Hide this Spanish Book (English and Spanish)